jonasthewolf/gsn2x/README.md

 ## List of evidences

 With the `-e` option you can create an additional file that lists all the evidences in the input file.

+See [examples/example.gsn.test.md] for an example.

+The `-n` option also be used in combination with `-e`.

 The format can be used in Markdown and reStructuredText files.